Imagine-then-Plan: Agent Learning from Adaptive Lookahead with World Models: Datasets and Preprocessing

 \subsection{Data Preprocessing}

 We use the provided expert trajectories as supervision to warm-start the agent policy.
-For the world model, we repurpose the same expert rollouts into transition-level supervision for a text world model by emitting one record per environment step, containing: (i) a compact state string (goal + current observation + optional inventory), (ii) the executed expert action, and (iii) the next observation, optionally augmented with scalar signals such as \texttt{reward} and \texttt{done}.
+For the world model, we repurpose the same expert rollouts into transition-level supervision for a text world model by emitting one record per environment step, containing: (i) a compact state string (goal + current observation/page state/tool context + optional inventory or execution feedback), (ii) the executed expert action, and (iii) the next observation, optionally augmented with scalar signals such as \texttt{reward} and \texttt{done}.
 All records are stored in JSONL format and serialized as dialogue-style causal-LM input--output pairs, following standard SFT practice for text-based world models.
+The state serialization is benchmark-specific but follows a unified transition-level format.
+For ALFWorld and ScienceWorld, the state mainly consists of the task instruction, current observation, and optional inventory.
+For WebShop, the state additionally includes webpage content, product attributes, and browsing context.
+For StableToolBench, the state further incorporates tool descriptions, intermediate tool calls, and execution feedback.
+This unified serialization allows the same world-model training and adaptive-lookahead pipeline to be applied across embodied, web, and tool-use settings.

 To annotate the number of lookahead steps (i.e., $K$) in \textbf{$\texttt{ITP}_{\text{R}}$}, we precompute imagined rollouts using the trained world model for a small discrete set of horizons (\texttt{k\_candidates}) at each expert step.
 Each imagined rollout is summarized into a short lookahead text snippet (\texttt{lookahead\_summary}).
 We then compute a per-horizon score that balances improved expert-action likelihood against deeper rollout cost, and store the resulting pseudo label (\texttt{k\_label}) along with all scores.

-We conducted descriptive statistics on the average lookahead steps (Avg. $K$) and average interaction steps (Avg. steps) during the adaptive planning process across different benchmark environments.
-As shown in the table~\ref{tab:avg_k_steps}, models on ALFWorld tend to adopt shorter lookahead planning with an average $K=3$, while the average steps required to complete tasks is 8.
-This reflects relatively compact task chains and a decision space that is more easily covered within shorter lookaheads.
-In contrast, on ScienceWorld, the average $K$ increases to 8 and the average steps reach 15.
-This indicates that this environment typically requires longer-range reasoning and more complex state evolution modeling; the adaptive strategy more frequently selects larger lookahead depths to maintain planning stability and completion rates.
+This adaptive-horizon annotation procedure is applied consistently across all four benchmarks under their respective state/action serialization formats.